kveducoll/appointmentmanager/README.md

 - No database setup required
 - Data persists during application session
 - Data is lost when application closes
-- SQL Will be added soon
+- SQLite Will be added soon

 ## Troubleshooting